ADR-007: Use registry pattern for agent management

 Pros:

-- TOML overrides allow per-project customization without code changes
+- Complete TOML entries allow per-project customization without code changes

-- New agents can be added via TOML alone — no orchcore release required
+- New agents can be added via TOML alone when they use a supported stream format

 - Central get(name) lookup used by Runner, Pipeline, and Stream